morgant/mlvwmrc/README.md

 ## MENU EXTRAS

+MLVWM supports "swallowing" X11 application windows into the menu bar, much like "Menu Extras" in macOS (née OS X; née Mac OS X).
+It is suggested to keep these windows to a 16x16 icon size, but larger horizontal widths can work.

+### INCLUDED

-Configurations for the following X11 applications are included for use in the menu bar:
+Configurations for the following X11 applications are included for use "swallowed" into the menu bar:

 * [Gromit-MPX](https://github.com/bk138/gromit-mpx)
 * [mlclock](https://github.com/morgant/mlclock)